 The Jorth Gar branch of the New Varangian Guard concentrates its living history re-enactment primarily on the earlier Varangian Guardsmen of Viking origin, and their many exploits and accomplishments.
 Those that were given to Emperor Basil II in recognition of his military treaty with the Rus, by Prince Vladimir of Kiev.

-Reafan’s aim is to capture the life style and culture of the 10-11 C using authentic methods and techniques.
+Reafan’s aim is to capture the life style and culture of the 10th to 11th Centuries using authentic methods and techniques.

 We are a family-oriented group with a wide range of skills including spinning, hand sewing, tablet weaving, embroidery, nalebinding, leather work, jewellery, open fire and clay oven cooking, pottery and metal casting.